 Finally, your braces have been removed and your smile is beautiful, straight, and best of all, metal-free!
 However, your orthodontic journey isn't quite completed.
 To keep your smile looking its best, you'll have to wear a retainer to preserve and stabilize your results.
 Retainers are needed to control or limit potential changes in tooth position.
-They are used after braces treatment to hold teeth in their correct alignment while the surrounding gums, bone, and muscle adjust to the new positioning of your teeth.
+They are used to hold teeth in their correct alignment while the surrounding gums, bone, and muscle adjust to the new positioning of your teeth.

 Types of Retainers

-- Traditional removable retainers typically include a metal wire that surrounds the front teeth and is attached to an acrylic arch that sits in the roof of the mouth.
-The metal wires can be adjusted to finish treatment and continue minor movement of the front teeth as needed.
+- Our practice can also do traditional (Hawley) removable retainers instead, if requested.
+These include a metal wire that surrounds the front teeth and an acrylic arch that sits in the roof of the mouth.
+The metal wire can be adjusted to fit the front teeth as needed.

 Pros and Cons